peoplepattern/slate/source/includes/_aggregate_api.md

 ## Search/Aggregate Profiles

 We also offer aggregation based on search criteria.
+The `queryString` parameter is the easiest to use, but we also offer a `querySource` parameter which takes structured elasticsearch json data.

 ### Resource URI